jhnwu3/ReproAI4H/README.md

 ### API's

 We note that getting access to each service's API's may not be trivial.
 For getting access to SemanticScholar API, you will have to apply for it [here](https://www.semanticscholar.org/product/api).
+For getting access to Medline's API, you will need to get a PubMed API key [here](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).
+Finally, SerpAPI can be accessed simply by accessing their website [here](https://serpapi.com/).

 ## Scraping Conference Papers